withcatai/node-llama-cpp/docs/guide/building-from-source.md

-# Building from source
+# Building From Source
 `node-llama-cpp` ships with pre-built binaries for macOS, Linux and Windows.

 In case binaries are not available for your platform or fail to load, it'll fallback to download a release of `llama.cpp` and build it from source with `cmake`.

-## Downloading a release
+## Downloading a Release
-To download a release of `llama.cpp` and build it from source you can use the [CLI `source download` command](../cli/source/download.md).
+To download a release of `llama.cpp` and build it from source you can use the CLI [`source download`](../cli/source/download.md) command.

 ```shell
 npx --no node-llama-cpp source download